Linked Data API

 star this property pref label House of Commons more like this

-star this property tabling member constituency Buckingham more like this
+star this property tabling member constituency East Londonderry more like this

 star this property tabling member printed